DylanMcKaige/Fusion/README.md

 scotty2ERMES.py generates the points and parameters needed for ERMES and has functions for plotting to compare Scotty and ERMES results.

 gen2Dfullwavefile.py and gen3Dfullwavefile.py are consolidated and tidied up.

+createAB.py, PETSc_batch.sh, createVectorX.py are for running PETSc external solver with GiD.